Nizoral Shampoo and Hair Loss: An In-Depth Guide

 As I said in the introduction, ketoconazole shampoos are among the most popular shampoos in the hair loss community.

 Even though they are not sold for hair loss, and are not recommended for frequent long-term use.
-Nevertheless, there are many balding men who have thrown away everything else and use only ketoconazole as their daily shampoo.
+Nevertheless, many balding men have thrown away everything else and use only ketoconazole as their daily shampoo.

 The makers of Nizoral don’t advertise it as a treatment for pattern hair loss, as this would be illegal.
 What they do suggest is that it may help with hair loss associated with dandruff.